superyang713/docs/webapp_deployment.md

 # Django webapp deployment on Linux server (DigitalOcean)
 I have created a simple django webapp called learning_log.
-It has been tested in the local server.
+It has been tested in the local development server.
 I went through a lot of pain to get it finally deployed on the server hosted by DigitalOcean.
 So basically, this note is just to remind me what exactly I have done to get the webapp deployed and more importantly, what each step means from my understanding.

+## Goal
+Deploy django application on DigitalOcean server in the following steps:
+* ssh to connect to the remote DigitalOcean server.
+* Install all necessary components.
+* Create linux user.
+* Download django app repo.
+* Set up working envrionment.
+* Config django app settings.
+* Install gunicorn in the virtual environment and set it up.
+* Config Nginx.
+* Config domain namespace and direct it to the server ip.
+* Grab a beer.
+Your deserved it.

 ## Getting Started
 Here is my django webapp file structure:
 ```
+Learning_log
 ├── db.sqlite3
 ├── learning_log
 │   ├── __init__.py